This course is for school leavers that would like to develop their interest and enjoyment in the use of English.

 What do you need to apply for the course?

-You’ll need five GCSEs at grade C or above including a grade B or above in English Language or Literature to study an English Language A-Level.
+You’ll need five GCSEs at grade C or above.
+GCSE grade 6 in English Language preferred.

 What are the key things you’ll learn?